Juli2017/SanMateoCountyEmployment/README.md

 San Mateo County (SMC) is located in Northern California, in the San Francisco Bay Area, between the heart of Silicon Valley in Santa Clara County and San Francisco County.
 Fast-growing high tech companies have located in the county in the past 25 years, along with existing biotech, finance, and gaming software companies (<a href="https://juli2017.github.io/EmployerPointMap/">Map of large employers in SMC</a>).
-The change over time in which industries employ the majority of workers in the county reflects the recent emphasis on High Tech jobs in this part of the state.
+The change over time in the industries that employ the majority of workers in the county coincides with the recent emphasis on High Tech jobs in this part of the state.
 For the latest year of data, compared to the state as a whole , the percent of workers in the Professional, Scientific, & Technical Services industry is 14% in San Mateo County, but only 7% in California.
-Similarly, the Information Sector has over twice the percentage of workers in SMC as there are in California.
+Similarly, the Information Sector has over twice the percentage of workers in SMC as there are statewide.

 ![](img/CompareOrderSectorsCASMC%25.png)